UpstageAI/cookbook/usecase/document-based-application/README.md

 # 🛠️ [Project Title]

 ### 📌 Overview
-This project was developed as part of the AGI Agent Application Hackathon.
+This project was developed as part of the Document Based Application Hackathon.
 It aims to solve [describe the problem or goal].

 ### 🚀 Key Features
 - ✅ **Feature 1**: [Describe feature]